 The party then formed into marching order.
-Taj lead with his Shield and Earthen Mage armour, moulding around him like a suit of half plate.
-He was followed by Gwen, who was a staple DPS output with Lightning, especially supplemented by her Void.
-The middle was held down by Morye, who could immediately help Gwen with his Abjuration as well as hold his own with his Transmutation.
-Their fourth and fifth man was Jonas, followed by Paul, who was responsible for leaving behind trail markings for the orientation of his translocation spells.
+Taj lead with his Earthen Mage armour moulded around him like a suit of half-plate.
+He was followed by Gwen, who was a staple DPS output with Elemental Lightning, especially when supplemented by her Void.
+The middle was held down by Morye, who could help Gwen with his Abjuration and hold his own.
+Their fourth and fifth man was Jonas, followed by Paul, who was responsible for leaving behind trail markings for orientating his translocation spells.

 "Detect Magic!"
 Gwen incanted, her eyes taking on the soft glow of Divination.